JEE Main Revision Plan 2026 - Subject- Wise, JEE Notes, Preparation Tips

 UPES B.Tech Admissions 2026

-Ranked #43 among Engineering colleges in India by NIRF | Highest Package 1.3 CR , 100% Placements
+Last Date to Apply: 28th Feb | Ranked #43 among Engineering colleges in India by NIRF | Highest Package 1.3 CR , 100% Placements

 JEE Main Maths Revision Plan 2026

-Mathematics is a neutral subject, neither difficult nor easy but it is time taking.
+Mathematics is a neutral subject, neither difficult nor easy, but it is time-taking.
 Students preparing for the IIT JEE Main Mathematics normally score well with enough practice.
-The reason is that it’s a subject of formulas, if you know the correct formula, chances are that you can arrive at the right solution if you don’t make silly mistakes.
+The reason is that it’s a subject of formulas; if you know the correct formula, chances are that you can arrive at the right solution if you don’t make silly mistakes.
 The revision schedule for JEE Main Mathematics is as follows:

 JEE Main Chemistry Revision Plan 2026

-Chemistry is the easiest of all the three subjects in JEE Main 2026.
+Chemistry is the easiest of all three subjects in JEE Main 2026.
 Questions in the JEE Main exam are mostly based on simple principles, generally not involving any complexity in concepts.
 Previous year test takers and subject teachers have also analysed that most questions in JEE Main for Chemistry come from NCERT textbooks.
 So, the best advice is to thoroughly study and revise the NCERT textbooks.
 Understand the concepts of the Periodic Table and its properties.
-Some of the best-followed JEE Mains 2026 last-minute revision plans for JEE Main Chemistry is
+Some of the best-followed JEE Mains 2026 last-minute revision plans for JEE Main Chemistry are

 Amrita University B.Tech 2026